-Our risk control policy, which is overseen by our Risk Oversight Committee, defines authorized and prohibited trading instruments and trading limits.
+Our risk control policy, which is overseen by CenterPoint Energy's Risk Oversight Committee, defines authorized and prohibited trading instruments and trading limits.
 CES is a physical marketer of natural gas and uses a variety of tools, including pipeline and storage capacity, financial instruments and physical commodity purchase contracts to support its sales.
 The CES business optimizes its use of these various tools to minimize its supply costs and does not engage in proprietary or speculative commodity trading.
+However, up to 3 Bcf of storage gas can be sold prior to purchase or purchased prior to sale for a period not to exceed 12 months.
+These open positions are subject to the existing VaR limits.
 The VaR limits within which CES operates, a \$4 million maximum, are consistent with CES' operational objective of matching its aggregate sales obligations (including the swing associated with load following services) with its supply portfolio in a manner that minimizes its total cost of supply.
-In 2010, CES' VaR averaged \$0.7 million with a high of \$1.7 million.
+In 2011, CES' VaR averaged \$0.4 million with a high of \$1.1 million.

-CEIP owns and operates approximately 233 miles of intrastate pipeline in Louisiana and Texas and holds storage facilities of approximately 2.3 Bcf in Texas under long-term leases.
-In addition, CES leases transportation capacity of approximately 0.9 Bcf per day on various interstate and intrastate pipelines and approximately 15.4 Bcf of storage to service its customer base.
+CEIP owns and operates approximately 233 miles of intrastate pipeline in Louisiana and Texas and contracts out approximately 2.3 Bcf of storage at its Pierce Junction facility in Texas under long-term leases.
+In addition, CES leases transportation capacity of approximately 0.7 Bcf per day on various interstate and intrastate pipelines and approximately 13.2 Bcf of storage to service its shippers and end-users.